reactjs/rfcs/text/0000-new-commit-phase-lifecycles.md

 # Detailed design

-Add a new effect type, `Snapshot`, and update `ReactFiberClassComponent` to add this type when updating components that define the new `getSnapshotBeforeUpdate` lifecycle.
+Add a new effect type, `Snapshot`, and update `ReactFiberClassComponent` to assign this type when updating components that define the new `getSnapshotBeforeUpdate` lifecycle.

 During the  `commitAllHostEffects` traversal, call `getSnapshotBeforeUpdate` for any fiber tagged with the new `Snapshot` effect type.
-Store return value on the instance (as `__reactInternalSnapshotBeforeUpdate`) and later pass to `componentDidUpdate` within `commitLifeCycles`.
+Store return value on the instance (as `__reactInternalSnapshotBeforeUpdate`) and later pass to `componentDidUpdate` from `commitLifeCycles`.

 Add DEV warnings for the following conditions:
 * Undefined return values for `getSnapshotBeforeUpdate`